-You may get current course rosters in PioneerWeb at any time after students start enrolling in your course, but there is a weird trick to it.
-Do not use the "Class List" link available under Grades and Student Information.
+You may access current course rosters in PioneerWeb at any time after students start enrolling in your course, but there is a weird trick to it.
+Log into PioneerWeb.
+But Do not use the "Class List" link available under Grades and Student Information.
 Instead, after clicking the Faculty tab and looking under Grades and Student Information, use the "Display Class Photo Roster" link.

 After selecting your quarter and class, you will see a roster listing names under students; current campus photographs.
 Use this listing to generate the most current course roster.
 Canvas can also generate course rosters.